PHPCSStandards/PHPCSStandards.github.io/wiki/About-Standards-for-PHP_CodeSniffer.md

 ## Creating new rules

-There may be rules you want to enforce for which you cannot find an existing sniff, either in the PHP_CodeSniffer build-in standards or in any of the available generic external standards.
+There may be rules you want to enforce for which you cannot find an existing sniff, either in the PHP_CodeSniffer built-in standards or in any of the available generic external standards.

 In that case, you can write your own sniff to enforce that rule.